91 Ways How To Market Your Self Published Ebook

 Instead of writing the book you think people will enjoy, write the book that your market research tells you to write.

-6: How many books are there on the same topic: Your book is unique to you because you wrote it.
+Your book is unique to you because you wrote it.
 No doubt your book feels like your baby.
 It’s a wonderful piece of work of which you’re proud.
 And that’s great.
 I love the feeling of having created a book I’m proud of.
 But your readers won’t feel the same way.

 Ask yourself, is your book genuinely unique to your reader?
 Or, are there a million other similar books out there that they could read?
 The more competition the harder the sell.
 Take a look at the shelves and consider who you’re competing against.
 If there’s too much competition refocus your aim, or create an absolutely amazing premise that will make your book standout even among the crowd.